-- This gem from the orginal game's Beta/Japanese ending:
+- This gem from the original game's Beta/Japanese ending:

-- The trailer for DuckTales Remastered starts off with a Quote Mine from Capcom employees.
-However, the last quote (from Tim Schafer) is "Stop e-mailing me for a quote".
+- The trailer for DuckTales Remastered starts off with a Quote Mine from renowned game designers.
+However, the last quote (from Tim Schafer) is "Please stop e-mailing me for a quote."

 Scrooge: Launchpad, why start now and ruin a perfect record?

-- When Scrooge got the Scepter of the Incan King, the natives revealed it was the Kings backscratcher.
-Even the triplets think its a backscratcher.
+- When Scrooge gets the Scepter of the Incan King, the natives reveal it was just the King's old backscratcher.
+Even the triplets feel like it's a backscratcher!

-- Scrooge has plenty of moments with Launchpad and Fenton Crackshell, really.
-Mostly in the form of being a Deadpan Snarker who sometimes tosses Stealth Insults.
+- Scrooge has plenty of moments with Launchpad and Fenton Crackshell, mostly in the form of being a Deadpan Snarker who sometimes tosses Stealth Insults.